 dnf repolist | grep rpmfusion

 After running the command, there should be no output.
-If there are still present repositories, a printout of them will appear.
+If repositories are still present, a printout of them will appear.

 To remove Telegram installed via Flatpak, run the following command.